HongXiangZuniga/FastApiExample/README.md

 GET /user/field/:value <get users by field and value>
 ```

-The struct of mongo data is:
+This project uses a Docker Compose with MongoDB, and the information is hosted internally in this repository, the struct of mongo data is:

 ```json
 {